canjs/canjs/component/component.md

 @signature `< TAG [ATTR-NAME=ATTR-VALUE] >`

 Create an instance of a component on a particular tag.
-Currently, this only works within [can.Mustache] templates.
+Currently, this only works within [can.mustache] templates.

 @param {String} TAG An HTML tag name that matches the [can.Component::tag tag] property of the component.